descope-sample-apps/create-descope-app/README.md

 # Create Descope App

 The easiest way to get started with Descope is by using `create-descope-app`.
 This CLI tool enables you to quickly start building a new Descope application, with everything set up for you.
-You can create a new app using the default Descope template, or by using one of the official examples.
+You can create a new app using one of the official Descopeexamples.
 To get started, use the following command:

 ## Interactive
 You can create a new project interactively by running: